Joe-Hall-Lee/Joe-Hall-Lee.github.io/_pages/about.md

 # 📖 Educations

--   _2021.08 - 2025.06 (now)_, Undergraduate, School of Architecture and Design, Harbin Institute of Technology
+-   _2021.08 - now_, Undergraduate, School of Architecture and Design, Harbin Institute of Technology